usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update: </strong></p>

-      <p>OGIS staff participated in the Department of Justice’s task force and provided comments on draft materials.
+      <p><strong>Update: </strong>OGIS staff participated in the Department of Justice’s task force and provided comments on draft materials.
 The Department of Justice issued a template for agencies to use when developing FOIA regulations in March 2016.</p>
       </td>
       <td>
       <p>5.5</p>